rajiv256/rajiv256.github.io_old/_posts/2017-06-02-Web-Server-in-Rust.md

 categories : [Systems Programming]
 ---

-This is the work I have done for my undergraduate thesis under the guidance of [Prof. Chester Rebeiro, CSE Dept, IIT Madras](http://www.cse.iitm.ac.in/~chester/).
-The goal is to build a <b>Unikernel Web Server</b> completely in Rust.
-Rust due to its unique design accounts for more fault-tolerant servers on cloud and my project is a baby step in this direction.
+This is the work I have done for my undergraduate thesis at the Computer Science department of IITM, under the guidance of  [Prof. Chester Rebeiro, CSE Dept, IIT Madras](http://www.cse.iitm.ac.in/~chester/).
+The goal of the project is to build a **Unikernel Web Server in Rust**.
+The aims of this project are two-fold:

+1. To write a web server in Rust, as Rust by its design results in the applications that are resilient to memory errors and does this without compromising on the speed.
+2. Use an Unikernel, so that the kernel has a least amount of role in the entire operation of the application, allowing the application to talk with the hardware directly.
+Unikernel just setsup the execution environment and memory management.

-All the source code related to the project is available [here](https://github.com/rajiv256/huckle).
+All the source code regarding this project is available [here](https://github.com/rajiv256/huckle).
+Contact me, if you have any issues in running it, I might be able to help.

 ## Packet Exchange Demo

 Here's the link for the packet exchange demo.
-Will try to embed into the page at a later stage.
+Will try to embed it into this page at a later stage (I like it when my sentence rhymes) .
 [Demo Link!](https://drive.google.com/file/d/1h2-dntk4vusayJSGz1AcK3YRA4ZG21wm/view?usp=sharing")

 ## Pay the Piper
 <!--break-->

-For a long time servers on tbe cloud have been written in C/C++.
-This is due to the fact that these are low level languages and therefore produce blazingly fast web applications.
-However, this definitve advantage comes with a small glitch.
-C/C++ programs are prone to various run time errors like segmentation faults, dangling pointers and null pointers which can cause the whole system to crash.
-This could be a burden to bear in performance-critical applications but when it comes to reliability we require the application to never crash or even if it does we should be able to fix it immediately.
-For example if an organisation is operating their services on the cloud they can't afford the cloud service to crash which will cause loss for their organisation.
-C and C++ guarantere high performance but not reliability.
-Therefore there is a need for a language which is reliable and memory safe and be all that without compromising much on the performance.
+For a long time, servers on the cloud were being written in C or C++, because they are arguably low-level languages and therefore produces blazingly fast web servers.
+However, this definitive advantage comes with a small glitch - The applications written in these languages are prone to run-time errors like Segmentation fault or dangling pointers or null pointers, or any combination of them, which make the system crash.
+This could be a burden to bear in performance-critical application, but when it comes to reliability, we can see a glaring short-coming in these web servers.
+Not to mention they produce a huge heap of debug messages that can confuse the most experienced.
+Therefore, there is a need for a language that is reliable and guarantees memory safety without compromising much on the performance.

 Enter Rust!

 ## Rust

 Rust is a systems programming language that is focused on safety, security and concurrency.
 Rust has almost no run-time.
-Almost all the type checking is done during the compile time and therefore leaves very less to do during the runtime, thus ensuring the speed.
+All the type checking is done during the compile time and therefore leaves very less to do during the runtime, thus ensuring the speed.
 As for safety, the features like __Ownership__, __References__ & __Borrowing__, and __Lifetimes__ give it a superior memory management scheme that is devoid of memory errors.
 Therefore Rust is fast as well as memory safe, which is exactly the kind of language we are looking for and therefore is a better alternative for writing low-level, performance-critical applications like device drivers or operating systems.
-This also works well in cloud.
+This also works well in the cloud.
 Our aim here is to write a server that will run on an Unikernel which can inturn be hosted on a bare-metal hardware on the cloud.

 You can read more about Rust and its superior features [here](https://doc.rust-lang.org/book/).

 ## Unikernel
 Unikernels are single memory address space machines.
-These are something like miniOSes where you can only run one program.
-Basically unikernels are just a subset of libraries that we need taken from an OS and compiled into a bootable image.
-Their memory footprint is far lesser than a regular OS and because this the performance of the Unikernel will be far better than it.
-There won't be all those interrupts, task state change, exceptions, stack switching etc.., right?
+They could be seen as miniOS-es where you can only run one program.
+Basically unikernels are just a subset of libraries that we need, taken from an OS and compiled into a bootable image.
+Their memory footprint is far lesser than a regular OS and because of this, the performance of the Unikernel will be far better than regular operating systems.

 ## Goal of the Project
 The aim of this project is to build a web server which will then be placed along with an Unikernel.
 So, what happens is that the Unikernel boots and starts the server.
-The entire setup needs to be setup on a hypervisor which is nothing but raw hardware.
+The entire setup needs to be setup on a bare-metal which is nothing but raw hardware.

 ## How do we proceed?

-Well, that is a lot to take if you are a beginner.
-But trust me, I was also a beginner when I started this and had no idea of what to do.
-However google searches and a lot of research for almost 3 consecutive days I landed up with a method to solve this.
-Although the path after this was covered with lots of segmentation faults, stupidity of an amateur and ignorance of the simplitudes, I wouldn't talk about all of them here, but it feels good to acknowledge all of them.
-We learn from our mistakes, right?
+Well, that is a lot to take, especially if you are a beginner.
+But trust me, I was also a beginner (I still am) when I started this and had no idea what to do.
+However google searches and a lot of research for almost a month, I landed up with a method to address the problem.
+The path after this was marked by innumerous  segmentation faults, stupidities of an amateur and ignorance of the simplitudes.
+I won't talk about them here, but it feels good to acknowledge them.
+Afterall, we learn from our mistakes, right?

-1. To start with, first we need to build an Unikernel.
+-> To start with, first we need to build an Unikernel.
 Trust me when I say writing an OS takes a lot of effort and time.
 A small mistake or a small inaccuracy may make you go mad by playing hide and seek with you.
-However for our project we just need a basic unikernel, which boots and calls the server code.
+However for our project we just need a basic unikernel, which boots and calls the server's main code.
 Therefore it will ease our process by a bit.
-Fortunately we already have a fantastic blog written by @phil-opp.
-He has explained building an Unikernel wonderfully in his blog [here](http://os.phil-opp.com/).
-I used that for building my Unikernel.
+Fortunately we already have a fantastic [blog](http://os.phil-opp.com/) written by @phil-opp.
+I used the OS he built as my Unikernel, with some slight modifications.

-2. Next, we will boot this OS on a hypervisor.
-Once everything is working fine, we need to detect the underlying hardware and detect the network device, since this is the bridge for all the communication.
+-> Next, we will boot this OS on a hypervisor.
+Once everything is working fine, we need to detect the underlying hardware, especially the network device which will be our bridge  between the physical layer and the application layer.

-3. Once we detect the network device we write the device driver for the ethernet card.
+-> Once we detect the network device we write the device driver for the ethernet card.
 This involves writing the packet Transmission and Reception mechanisms.

-4. Include a file system,threads and write a basic Server-client handshake protocol and the project is done.
+-> Include a file system,threads and write a basic Server-client handshake protocol and the project is done.

 ## Detecting the hardware devices
-The microprocessor consists of a bus that connects it with all other hardware devices called as PCI bus.
+The microprocessor consists of a device that connects it to all the hardware devices called as the PCI bus.
 PCI stands for __Peripheral Component Interconnect__.
 As the name indicates it is a standard which connects the peripheral devices with the CPU.
 There are 256 buses in the PCI board.
 The first bus is  called Primary bus or PCI bus.
-Remaining buses are called Secondary buses and these buses are connected to each other by PCI-PCI bus.
-Each bus contains 32 pins and each pin can be corresponded to a device.
+Remaining buses are called Secondary buses and these buses are connected to each other by PCI-PCI bridge.
+Each bus contains 32 pins and each pin can be corresponded to a hardware device.

 Each PCI device is characterized by the following features
  - Vendor ID